claire4clarity/fintech-glossary/README.md

 ### SaaS (Software as a Service)
 A software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
 Most modern Fintech tools (like *QuickBooks Online*) are SaaS.

+## Regulatory Standards

+### AML (Anti-Money Laundering)
+A set of laws, regulations, and procedures intended to prevent criminals from disguising illegally obtained funds as legitimate income.
+In Fintech, documentation must clearly outline how software flags suspicious activity.

+### GDPR (General Data Protection Regulation)
+A legal framework that sets guidelines for the collection and processing of personal information from individuals who live in the European Union (EU).
+* **Note:** Even if a company is based in the US, if they have one customer in the SU, they must be GDPR compliant.

+## Technology Stack

+### Cloud Computing (AWS/Azure)
+Most Fintechs host their data on remote servers (the "Cloud") rather than physical hardware in an office.
+This allows for global scaling and high-level security.

+#Encryption at Rest vs. In Transit
+* **At Rest:** Data is protected while it is stored on a disk.
+* **In Transit:** Data is protected while it is moving between a user's phone and the bank's server.